Sweet and Savoury Pursuits

 A plate of pancakes made with whole wheat and quinoa flour.

-Serve them with your favourite berries and a touch of pure maple syrup to make a tasty and healthy breakfast you and your kids will love!
+Serve them with your favorite berries, a touch of butter and pure maple syrup to make a tasty and healthy breakfast you and your family will love!

 • Homemade Muesli